-We consent to the use in this Registration Statement on Form S-4 of our report dated August 22, 2005, relating to the balance sheet of SAIC, Inc. appearing in the Prospectus, which is part of this Registration Statement.

-We also consent to the reference to us under the heading "Experts" in such Prospectus.
+We consent to the use in this Amendment No. 1 to Registration Statement No. 333-128022 of our report dated August 22, 2005, relating to the balance sheet of SAIC, Inc. appearing in the Prospectus, which is part of such Registration Statement, and to the reference to us under the heading "Experts" in such Prospectus.